 Since this catalog is prepared before the beginning of the academic year, it is possible that some changes will occur between the time the catalog is printed and the start of the academic year.
-Course content may be altered, classes cancelled, or policies changed by the Dean.
+Course content may be

 All statements in this publication are announcements of present policies and are subject to change at any time without prior notice.
 They are not to be regarded as offers or a contract.